aleward/homework-5-shape-grammar-city-aleward/README.md

 ![](starter-img.png)
 ## MY CITY
 Welcome!
 Today we explore the history of my city.
-Surrounded by a mysterious goop that no local seems bothered by (except for its possible influence on their strange taste in architechture), it is a hilly paradise filled with an amalgamation of structures they call home  - all manufactured by yours truly on Maya.
+Surrounded by a mysterious goop that no local seems bothered by (except for its possible influence on their strange taste in architecture), it is a hilly paradise filled with an amalgamation of structures they call home  - all manufactured by yours truly on Maya.

 ![](expand0.png)
 With The Initial Grammar, there was nothing but goop in sight.